redbeardymcgee/podbox/README.md

 > [!TODO]
 > Not sure how to resolve these correctly yet but the journal logs it
-> so it's running for something
+> so it's running for something.

 ```bash
 dnf install aardvark-dns